 - Alter’s Food Allergy Store*

-Where to stay in Budapest if you’re gluten free
+Where to Stay in Budapest if you’re Gluten Free

 As always, I highly recommend choosing accommodation that caters to gluten free guests – either with your own kitchen, or a celiac friendly hotel breakfast!

-Airbnb’s in Budpest
+Vacation Rentals in Budpest

 Budapest also has a few hotels that cater to gluten free travelers, and some are quite affordable, too!